 Office Hours: Wednesday: 3:30 - 4:30 Also feel free to contact me by email or phone to set up a time to drop by my office.

 Text: Introduction to Cosmology, Barbara Ryden, 2003, Addison Wesley (ISBN 0-8053-8912-1)

 For more details on the course, see the syllabus .

-Figures -- Above Left: Intensity fluctuations on the sky as measured by the Wilkinson Microwave Anisotropy Probe.
-Red is higher intensity and blue is lower.
+Figures -- Above Left: Temperature fluctuations on the sky as measured by the Wilkinson Microwave Anisotropy Probe.
+Red is hotter and blue is cooler.
 Emission due to galactic foregrounds and a dipole variation due to the Earth's peculiar velocity have been subtracted.
 Above Right: The results of a simulation of the formation of our Milky Way Galaxy.
 White denotes the highest density of dark matter.
 Note the much larger amount of substructure than we actually observe in the form of satellite galaxies.
 This image is from the Astrophysics Group at the University of Zurich.

 Background image: Byakko, the white tiger of the West (Autumn), one of the talismanic animals that marked the four seasons and cardinal directions in Japanese astronomy.